-Over 2017, AbSec has been working to establish a meaningful workshop package that aims to support practitioners and key support people in fulfilling these obligations.
-Commencing in 2018, we will be conducting one-day workshops across NSW, providing the opportunity for key stakeholders to engage in a facilitated workshop focusing on:
+Over 2017, AbSec worked to establish a meaningful workshop package with the aim to support practitioners and key support people in fulfilling these obligations.
+Commencing in 2018, one-day workshops have been held across NSW, providing the opportunity for key stakeholders to engage in a facilitated workshop focusing on:

 - Creating and maintaining cultural connections for Aboriginal children and young people

 - Creating meaningful connections and engagement with Aboriginal communities